-It seems increasing likely that local government in Dorset could be re-organised by April 2019.
-Instead of the current nine Dorset councils, it is proposed that there would be only two - one for urban Dorset and one for rural Dorset.
+The plan proposes that, instead of the current nine Dorset councils, there would be only two - one for urban Dorset and one for rural Dorset.

-The new urban Dorset unitary authority would consist of Bournemouth, Poole and Christchurch in a new unitary authority, currently referred to as the "South East Dorset Unitary Authority".
+The new urban Dorset unitary authority would consist of Bournemouth, Poole and Christchurch in a new unitary authority, called the Bournemouth, Christchurch and Poole Unitary Authority.
 Christchurch is currently part of the county of Dorset.

-The new rural Dorset unitary authority would then consist of the remainder of the county of Dorset in a new unitary authority currently referred to as the "Dorset Area Unitary Authority".
+The new rural Dorset unitary authority would then consist of the remainder of the county of Dorset in a new unitary authority called the "Dorset Area Unitary Authority".

 Hugo Mieville, the North Dorset Liberal Democrat Parliamentary Spokesman, said: